Plaintiff M70 v Minister for Immigration: Facts

-(iv) meets relevant human rights standards in providing that protection;'On 25 July 2011, the Minister had used the section to make a declaration that Malaysia was such a country.

 In August 2011, an immigration officer determined that M70 would be removed from Australia pursuant to the arrangement, while M106 would be removed once support services for unaccompanied minors had been established.
 Neither plaintiff would go to Malaysia voluntarily.

 The plaintiffs invoked the High Court's original jurisdiction to seek an injunction against the Commonwealth, to restrain it from deporting them to Malaysia.
 Their arguments were that: